 Chapter 4.
 Legal Research and Tutorial on Google Scholar.
 Google Scholar, a powerful legal research tool, is an accessible search engine that indexes the full text of federal and state legal decisions.
 Learn how to use Google Scholar and have Alerts sent to you when relevant cases are published.

 About the Authors

-The Wrights were Adjunct Professors of law at the William & Mary School of Law where they taught a course about special education law and advocacy and helped the Law School create the PELE Special Education Law Clinic.
+The Wrights served as Adjunct Professors of Law at the William & Mary School of Law where they taught a course about special education law and advocacy and helped the Law School create the PELE Special Education Law Clinic.
 They are co-founders and faculty at the William & Mary Law Institute of Special Education Advocacy (ISEA).

-Make sure your library is complete with the annual Special Education Legal Developments and Cases that highlights the annual caselaw review from Wrightslaw and includes all guidance and policy memos issued from the Department of Education and Department of Justice.
+Make sure your library is complete with the yearly Special Education Legal Developments and Cases that highlights the annual caselaw review from Wrightslaw and includes all guidance and policy memos issued from the Department of Education and Department of Justice.
 Stay aware of the yearly trends and emerging issues in special ed law.
-If your collection is not complete, order today!
+Complete your collection with the yearly wrap up and review.